jbukuts/sveltekit-carbon-doc-template/README.md

 This will open the prod build of the site in your browser at http://localhost:4174.

-> The currrently configured adapter is for a static build.
+> The currently configured adapter is for a static build.
 Read about more adapters [here](https://kit.svelte.dev/docs/adapters)

 ## Learn More